drhsqlite/fossil-mirror/www/javascript.md

 is no longer a script-free wiki editor mode.
 This is not from lack of desire, only because the person who wrote the new wiki editor didn’t want to maintain three different editors.
-(New Ajaxy editor, old script-free HTML form based editor, and old WYSIWYG JS-based editor.)
+(New Ajaxy editor, old script-free HTML form based editor, and old WYSIWYG JavaScript-based editor.)
 If someone wants to implement a `<noscript>` alternative to the new wiki editor, we will likely accept that [contribution][cg] as long as it doensn’t interfere with the new editor.
 (The same goes for adding a